7coil/dmail/promo/info/en-us.md

 block
  ┗━ Block emails.
 Emails containing a subset of the input will be blocked.
     ┗━ [E-Mail 1]; [E-Mail 2]; ...
-agree
- ┗━ Agree to Terms and Conditions and Privacy Policy delete
+delete
  ┗━ Delete E-Mail from database
     ┗━ [Email-ID]